 Direct: 972-941-4453

-“There should be no doubt that religious organizations and associations—not judges—have the freedom to choose how to fulfill their religious missions and with whom,” said Matthew Martens, partner at WilmerHale.
-“We are grateful that the Fifth Circuit recognized this important principle of religious freedom.”
+“There should be no doubt that religious institutions—not judges—have the freedom to choose how to fulfill their religious missions and with whom they will partner to carry out those missions,” said Matthew Martens, partner at WilmerHale.
+“We are grateful that the Fifth Circuit recognized this important principle of religious freedom and that the Supreme Court upheld its decision.”

-“The First Amendment prohibits the government from interfering with the autonomy of religious organizations and the church,” said Hiram Sasser, Executive General Counsel for First Liberty Institute.
-“No court should be able to tell a church who it must hire to preach their beliefs, teach their faith, or carry out their mission.”
+“The First Amendment prohibits the government from interfering with the autonomy of religious organizations, associations, or churches,” said Hiram Sasser, Executive General Counsel for First Liberty Institute.
+“No court should be able to tell the church who it must partner with to preach their beliefs, teach their faith, or carry out their mission.”

-The church autonomy doctrine protects the religious liberty of religious organizations and local churches by preventing courts from considering a case challenging how they pursue their religious mission.
-In this case, NAMB cannot effectively carry out its mission of helping churches share the gospel, engage in compassion ministry, and plant new churches across North America if a court insists that it cooperate with those whom NAMB does not believe are able to effectively carry out that same mission.
+The church autonomy doctrine protects the religious liberty of religious organizations and all churches by preventing courts from considering a case challenging how they pursue their religious mission.
+In this case, NAMB cannot effectively carry out its mission of helping churches share the gospel, engage in compassion ministry, and plant new churches across North America if a court becomes involved in how NAMB chooses to cooperate or how NAMB determines those with whom it can effectively carry out its mission.

 ###